orientechnologies/orientdb-docs/SQL-Functions.md

 Syntax: ```difference(<field> [,<field-n>]*)```

 Works as aggregate or inline.
-If only one argument is passed than aggregates, otherwise executes, and returns, the DIFFERENCE between the collections received as parameters.
+If only one argument is passed then it aggregates, otherwise it executes and returns the DIFFERENCE between the collections received as parameters.

 Available since: 1.0rc2